flpm/alphago-lightboard/README.md

 1. Clone the repository (or download the code)
 2. run `npm install` inside the folder
 3. run `npm start` to run a local version and open it a browser window (or browse to http://localhost:3000/)

-You can see a version of this code running here: http://alphago.goban.cloud